As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Once your infant starts eating solid foods, emergency preparedness gets a bit easier.
 You won’t have to worry about your milk supply running out or about stockpiling huge amounts of expensive formula.

-But bear in mind that you can avoid baby food completely.
-Up until the advent of commercial baby food, babies ate the same food that their parents did (though obviously chopped up into a puree).
+But bear in mind that you can avoid baby food altogether.
+Until the advent of commercial baby food, babies ate the same food that their parents did (though chopped up into a puree).
 If you already have a stockpile of food buckets, you can use these for your child too.

 Bugging Out with Infants